Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Introduction

-Generalized power method is much more efficient than the convex relaxation.
-However, this two-step approach is essentially nonconvex and has the risk of getting stuck at stationary points or local optima.
-On the other hand, the output of the GPM is usually quite satisfactory and is even equal to the solution to~\eqref{def:sdp}.
+Generalized power method is much more efficient than the convex relaxation: {Every iteration of the GPM is essentially a matrix-vector multiplication followed by a projection step for each block.
+As shown in~\cite{L20a,LYS17,LYS20,ZB18}, the GPM is significantly faster than the SDR in synchronization problem.} However, this two-step approach is essentially nonconvex and has the risk of getting stuck at stationary points or local minimizer.
+On the other hand, the output of the GPM is usually quite satisfactory and is even equal to the solution to~\eqref{def:sdr}.
 Therefore, we would like to theoretically justify why this efficient nonconvex approach is successful, especially in the regime of high signal-to-noise ratio (SNR).
-We defer the main result to the Section~\ref{s:main}.
+In particular, we are interested in answering this question: